Delsin-Yu/Json-Power-Inspector/README.md

     /// <summary>
     /// Displayed as "Number Value" in inspector.
-    /// Use a dropdown for selecting the values.
+    /// Use a dropdown to select the values.
     /// </summary>
     [InspectorName("String Value"), Dropdown("StringSelection.tsv")]
     public string MyString { get; set; }

     /// <summary>
     /// Displayed as "Time Type" in inspector.
-    /// Use a dropdown for selecting the enum values.
+    /// Use a dropdown to select the enum values.
     /// </summary>
     [InspectorName("Time Type")]
     public DateTimeKind MyDateTimeKind { get; set; }